digiscot/digiscot-website/pages/onedigital-participants.md

 We'll provide a training venue, refreshments and ongoing resources for free.
 All we ask in return is your commitment to fully participate- attending training, joining the One Digital network, sharing details of the changes you are effecting with our team over the course of 2016.

-## Where and when will training take place?

-The training will take place in a venue within your Local Authority area; a central location with good transport links.
-We'll confirm the exact location of the training venue to all participants as soon as possible.

-We'll be rolling out our face-to-face and online training courses between February and May 2016 with ongoing support to follow.
-The exact dates for training will be announced shortly.

 ## What are the benefits to taking part?

 <div class="panel panel-default">